Car repair costs are up almost 20% over the past year. Here are 6 reasons why

 There were 6.1 million crashes reported to the police in 2021, up from about 5.3 million in 2020, according to data compiled by the National Highway Traffic Safety Administration.

-More auto wrecks mean greater demand for mechanics, serving to raise prices for car repairs, Sinclair said.
+More auto wrecks mean greater demand for mechanics, raising prices for car repairs, Sinclair said.

 5. Fewer auto repair technicians